Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/Application/Home_Assistant.md

 These functions work together to enable the communication between the SenseCAP Indicator and Home Assistant via MQTT.
 The `indicator_ha_init()` function starts the MQTT client and subscribes to the necessary topics.
 Then, whenever an MQTT event occurs, the `mqtt_event_handler()` function is called to handle the event.
 If a new message arrives, it calls `mqtt_message_arrived()` to handle the message.
 And whenever the state of a sensor or switch changes, `mqtt_publish()` is called to publish the new state to the corresponding MQTT topic.

+## Resources

+1. **Demo SDK**: The Demo SDK for the SenseCAP Indicator is available on [GitHub](https://github.com/Seeed-Solution/SenseCAP_Indicator_ESP32).
+2. **`indicator_ha.c` File**: This file contains the main functions for the Home Assistant integration.
+You can view it [here](https://raw.githubusercontent.com/Seeed-Solution/SenseCAP_Indicator_ESP32/main/examples/indicator_ha/main/model/indicator_ha.c).
+3. **User Guide**: The User Guide provides detailed information about the software and hardware of the SenseCAP Indicator Board.
+You can read it [here](https://wiki.seeedstudio.com/SenseCAP_Indicator_Get_Started).
+4. **Home Assistant Installation Guide**: If you're new to Home Assistant, this guide will help you get it installed and set up.
+You can find it [here](https://www.home-assistant.io/installation/).
+5. **Getting Started Guide for ESP-IDF**: This guide provides full steps to configure and use ESP-IDF to build projects.
+You can access it [here](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html).
 ## Tech Support

 **Need help with your SenseCAP Indicator?
 We're here to assist you!**